10sandeep/namaste-react-series/README.md

 its not only react makes our app faster, but also the fact that we are using a virtual DOM, which is a lightweight in-memory and also many packages are making our app faster.

+# npm add to our project

+by writing command npm init in terminal.It will generate a file named package.json

 # Package.json

 it is a configuration for our npm

 npm-it is a package manager that manages package that we install in our project.

-bunddler is the most important package in our package.
+bundler is the most important package in our package.

 # what is a bundler